Part Two – To “Let Live”

 In short, to live and let live requires that we each resolve to advocate for our own personal moral goals from outside the law while calibrating the law only to outlaw all acts of aggression from whatever source.
 There is no other way to achieve either freedom or peace.

-I believe everyone can agree on the Live and Let Live Principle.
+I believe everyone can agree on the Live and Let Live Philosophy.
 I also believe people are powerful, especially when they collaborate with passion and purpose.
 We’ve created something more engaging and exciting than anything before in the history of world movements.
 At no other time in history have we been so concerned, connected and able to unite in this kind of activity.
 I invite you personally to learn more and be a part of the Live and Let Live Movement.
+Here are some examples of applying the 3L Legal Principle.

 – Marc J. Victor, Founder